JorgenPhi/training-modules/README.md

 chmod -R ug+rwx storage bootstrap/cache
 php artisan migrate```

-Now configure your webserver to serve the `/var/www/training-modules/public` directory!
+Now configure your webserver to serve the `/var/www/training-modules/public` directory.

+Login, the default admin username and password is `test@localhost.net` / `secret`.
+Be sure to change this.